About the TVMI Study

 - Describe transition assistance programs used by veterans as they reintegrate into civilian life, distill them into components, and identify common elements across programs.

 - Identify program components that are associated with changes in well-being following separation from military service.

-- A menu of common program components shown to drive successful veteran outcomes across multiple well-being domains
+- Menus of common program components shown by the evidence to drive successful veteran outcomes across multiple well-being domains

-- A dataset that can be used to better understand veteran well-being and program use along the transition continuum
+- A de-identified dataset that can be used by others to better understand veteran wellbeing and program use along the transition continuum.

 In the fall of 2016, a cohort of 9,566 veterans was successfully recruited from a representative sample of nearly 50,000 transitioning veterans who were identified in the VA/DoD Identity Repository when they were within 0-90 days of separating from military service.

 Six comprehensive surveys were administered at six-month intervals (Waves 1-6) over the course of the three year period.
 Each survey assessment recorded participant well-being across four domains: health (mental and physical), vocation (education and career), finances, and social relationships.
 Participants also identified transition assistance programs they used, if any.
 Following each assessment, the research team identified changes in well-being across various demographic groups, analyzed transition assistance programs identified to distill them into their common components, and examined links between common program components used and well-being outcomes.

 HJF leads the TVMI Study, with direction from a team of multi-disciplinary researchers from the Department of Defense, Veterans Health Administration, and civilian sector.